polterguy/magic.node/README.md

 .foo:hello world
 get-value:x:@.foo

-// After invocation of the above slot, its value will be "hello world".
+// After invocation of the above **[get-value]**, its value will be "hello world".
 ```

 Most slots in Magic can accept expressions to reference nodes, values of nodes, and children of
 nodes somehow.
 This allows you to modify the lambda graph object, as it is currently being executed,
 and hence allows you to modify _"anything"_ from _"anywhere"_.
+This resembles XPath expressions
+from XML.

 ### Iterators